SeamlessDistribution/SeamlessDistribution.github.io/merchant/index.md

 ---
 layout: default
 title: Merchant API
-description: SEQR Merchant, webshop, POS integration
+description: Glase Merchant, webshop, POS integration
 ---

 <img src="/assets/images/cash_register_bw.png" align="right" width="200px"/>

-## SEQR Payments Everywhere
+## Glase Payments Everywhere

 SEQR is a versatile payment platform.
-Depending on where you want to integrate with SEQR, you can follow one of the following threads:
+Depending on where you want to integrate with Glase, you can follow one of the following threads:

 * [E-commerce: in a webshop](/merchant/ecommerce)
 * [Physical Point-Of-Sale (POS): in a physical store](/merchant/pos)